"Sign in with ... Privacy'': Timely Disclosure of Privacy Differences among Web SSO Login Options: Related Work

-\textbf{SSO analysis approaches.} Mainka et al.~\cite{mainka2017sok} categorized SSO testing approaches used by previous research pointing out benefits and limitations, and built PrOfESSOS, a security analysis tool for testing OIDC implementations.
-Fett et al.~\cite{fett2016comprehensive} used formal analysis to evaluate security properties of OAuth 2.0.
+\textbf{SSO analysis approaches.} Prior SSO research has explored various security analysis approaches to detect vulnerabilities in SSO implementations and protocols.
+Mainka et al.~\cite{mainka2017sok} categorized SSO testing approaches used by previous research pointing out benefits and limitations, and built PrOfESSOS, a security analysis tool for testing OIDC implementations.
+They recommend a testing approach that introduces a malicious IdP; given that IdPs are involved throughout the SSO workflow, this approach covers a larger attack surface.
+Fett et al.~\cite{fett2016comprehensive} used formal analysis to evaluate and formally prove the security properties of OAuth 2.0.
 To test compliance with security best practices, Rahat et al. built Cerberus~\cite{rahat2022cerberus} for web OAuth implementations, and OAuthLint~\cite{al2019oauthlint} for RP mobile apps.
-Yang et al.~\cite{yang2016model} built OAuthTester, a fuzzing tool to test the security of OAuth RP and IdP implementations.
+Both these tools use static analysis to identify deviations from the OAuth 2.0 protocol.
+Yang et al.~\cite{yang2016model} built OAuthTester, a fuzzing tool to test the security of OAuth RP and IdP implementations through modification of protocol parameters such as OAuth 2.0 \texttt{state} and \texttt{redirect URI}.
 Bai et al.~\cite{bai2013authscan} developed AuthScan to model RP implementations and automatically extract protocol specifications from SSO systems.
 Using formal verification techniques, Wang et al.~\cite{wang2013explicating} modelled security assumptions made by OAuth app developers in the use of IdP SDKs.
+These security testing approaches help find implementation errors and security flaws that impact SSO users' security.
+In contrast, our work focuses on the privacy implications of deliberate design choices made by RPs and IdPs.